-Toy Fair Shows Off What's New As Toys 'R' Us Cuts 250 Corporate Jobs
+Toy Fair Shows Off What's New As Toys R Us Cuts 250 Corporate Jobs

 "About 250 jobs were eliminated at the Wayne, N.J.-based company, people familiar with the matter said.
 The layoffs were announced Friday, a day before the toy industry's annual convention kicked off in New York."

-Amy Von Walter, a spokeswoman for Toys "R" Us told news organizations:
+Amy Von Walter, a spokeswoman for Toys R Us told news organizations:

-"The recent changes are not just about cost-containment—our growth plans require us to have the right structure, talent and determination to transform our business and achieve the financial objectives we've set for the company."
+"The recent changes are not just about cost-containment — our growth plans require us to have the right structure, talent and determination to transform our business and achieve the financial objectives we've set for the company."

 Forbes magazine reports that "multiple factors are contributing to the problems at Toys "R" Us or TRU: